walterfreeman/phy211/index.md

 ### Grade prediction

 I've put together a spreadsheet you can use to try to predict your end-of-term grade.
 You may download the grade-prognosticator spreadsheet in the native <a href="grade-prognosticator.ods">OpenDocument</a> format or in <a href="grade-prognosticator.xlsx">MS Office</a>.

-### Unit 3 Review

-Some of you were asking me to write a review of this unit.
-Here you go: [Unit 3 review](unit-3-review.pdf)

 ### Video library